AI Competency for Educators

 • AI becomes a collaborative tool, not a shortcut for thinking

-This isn't about making students good at using AI.
-It’s about ensuring they remain thoughtful, curious, and human in the age of algorithms.
+AI literacy is not actually about making students good at using AI.
+It’s really about ensuring they remain thoughtful, curious, and human in school and professionally.

 Download the free Dialogic Learning Prompts.